x-atlas-consortia/data-submission-guide/Section4.md

 **NOTE:** For more detailed instructions, refer to the SOP: <a href="https://zenodo.org/record/6628366#.ZAYfdXbMJD8">Using the CCF Registration User Interface</a>.

 **Donor sex and organ selection:**
-**Note:** Some steps vary depending on whether you are using the "public" or HuBMAP's ingest portal version.
+**Note:** Step 3 varies depending on whether you are using the "public" or HuBMAP's ingest portal version.
-1. Enter the donor’s name (This step is the same for both versions).
+1. Enter the donor’s name.
-2. Select the donor’s sex (This step is the same for both versions).
+2. Select the donor’s sex.
-3. Organ selection (This step varies based on the version you are using). <br>
+3. Organ selection (Varies based on the version you are using). <br>
 _Public version_:
    - Click the picture of an organ to select it from the carousel.
-   - The organ may take a few seconds to load.
+   - The organ may take a few seconds to load. <br>

    _Ingest portal version_: The organ is pre-selected.
 4. Click **Start Registration** to complete this step and display the CCF Registration page.